jclem/teamster/README.md

 Clusters running with teamster listen for the Unix signal `SIGTERM`, and then attempt to shut down their worker processes gracefully.
-This is useful in both single-worker and multiple-worker situations, as in both cases it's desirable for an HTTP server, to finish serving any requests in process before stopping.
+This is useful in both single-worker and multiple-worker situations, as in both cases it's desirable for an HTTP server to finish serving any requests in process before stopping.

 When a teamster master receives the `SIGTERM` signal, it tells all of the workers to stop accepting new connections, serve their requests already in